Cabji/flip-gui/README.md

 # TLDR and Computer Illiterate/(Boomer)

 The app will change a PDF into text so you can have your way with it.
-You can't just download an installer.
-You have to be a computer nerd to actually get the program.
+You can get the program by downloading the flip-gui-0.1.zip file listed above.

 # Overview